unc-charlotte-libraries/islandora_ingest_indicator/README.md

 ## Introduction

 Designed to communicate Islandora ingest status to Archivists; a methodology for integrating Blink(1) indicator lights with an Islandora ingest server.
+We have programmed Blink(1) to glow GREEN for indicating "ready for ingest" and RED for "ingest currently running".